 Before Christmas, as many of us know well, the shops are filled with gift-buyers and last-minute shoppers, and the atmosphere is typically very busy and chaotic.
 However, after the holiday season has passed, the shops open up their winter sales, and the crowds disperse.

 One of the best places to go shopping during this period of time is the wonderful capital city of London, located in the south of England.
 There are so many places in London that are perfect for some after Christmas shopping; if you prefer high street brands, head towards Oxford Street.
 If you are someone who prefers more unique and one of a kind items, head towards areas such as Camden Market, Notting Hill, Spitalfields, and Brick Lane.

 As well as shopping, London is a city that has so much to offer; if you are someone who loves architecture, visit the Shard, where you can go to the very top and experience breath-taking views of the city below.
 If you prefer history, head to the Tower of London for an unforgettable experience.

 Check out my London itinerary here.

 As this list has highlighted, there are so many amazing things to do in Europe in January, and so many festivals to partake in.
-January is the best time to head to Europe, as there are far less crowds, cheaper flights, transport and hotels, and the winter chill provides it with a truly magical atmosphere.
+January is the best time to head to Europe, as there are far fewer crowds, cheaper flights, transport, and hotels, and the winter chill provides it with a truly magical atmosphere.